kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

    ownership labels.
 Delete any that are present in the cluster but absent from the desired set — these are stale managed resources.

-The applier is instantiated and added to the controller-runtime manager alongside existing reconcilers, using the same `mgr.Add()` call pattern as the `CertReconciler`.
+The applier is instantiated and added to the controller-runtime manager alongside existing reconcilers.

 **Safety guarantees**: